Las Vegas Raiders vs. Miami Dolphins NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Dolphins stats and trends

-- The Dolphins covered the spread four times last season (4-2 ATS) when playing as at least 4-point underdogs.
+- When playing as at least 4-point underdogs last year, the Dolphins had an ATS record of 4-2.

-- A total of seven of Miami's games last season went over the point total.
+- A total of seven of Miami's games last year went over the point total.

-- Miami was 3-0 against the spread and 3-0 overall last year when the team recorded more than 29.9 points.
+- When Miami scored more than 29.9 points last year, it was 3-0 against the spread and 3-0 overall.

-- In games that Miami piled up over 389.1 yards last season, the team was 3-2 against the spread and 2-3 overall.
+- In games that Miami churned out more than 389.1 yards last season, the team was 3-2 against the spread and 2-3 overall.

-- The Dolphins turned the ball over 20 times last year, five more turnovers than the Raiders forced (15).
+- Last year the Dolphins turned the ball over 20 times, five more than the Raiders' takeaways (15).

 Home and road insights

-- Las Vegas was 2-6 overall, and 4-4 against the spread, at home last year.
+- Las Vegas was 4-4 against the spread, and 2-6 overall, at home last year.

-- Last season, Las Vegas went over the total in seven of eight games at home.
+- Las Vegas went over the total in seven of eight games at home last season.

-- In away games last season, Miami was 4-4 against the spread, and 5-3 overall.
+- Last season in away games, Miami was 4-4 against the spread and 5-3 overall.

 - Away from home, the Dolphins had one win ATS (1-1) as 4-point underdogs or more.

-- Miami went over the total in four of eight away games last season.
+- In eight away games last season, Miami went over the total four times.

 Powered by Data Skrive.